 You Can Build More Muscle and Maintain Muscle Mass Much Easily

-While HIIT exercises stimulate the burning of fat and calories, they also promote the production of muscle building anabolic hormones.
-This makes HIIT an excellent way of developing lean muscle.In fact, HIIT workouts are more effective in building and maintaining muscle, while burning fat than regular, sustained steady-state exercises.
+While HIIT exercises stimulate the burning of fat and calories, they also promote the production of muscle-building anabolic hormones.
+This makes HIIT an excellent way of developing lean muscle.In fact, HIIT workouts are more effective in building and maintaining muscle while burning fat than regular, sustained steady-state exercises.
 Namely, the prolonged workout can lead to the body burning up and using muscle as fuel.

 You’ll Build and Maintain a Healthier Heart

-If you're one of those people, who can't work out until they reach the anaerobic zone – that thrilling point where you struggle for breath, and your heart feels like it's going to burst any moment-- HIIT can help.However, intensive training begets intensive results.
+If you're one of those people who can't work out until they reach the anaerobic zone – that thrilling point where you struggle for breath, and your heart feels like it's going to burst any moment-- HIIT can help.However, intensive training begets intensive results.
 Various studies have revealed that HIIT can lower heart rate and blood pressure in obese and overweight individuals who are prone to high blood pressure.

 You’ll Save More Time With HIIT

 We've seen that HIIT workouts are more time-efficient than other types of exercises.
-In fact, you can get at least the same results in half the time of low-intensity, longer-duration workout sessions.A 2013 study, published in the Journal of Physiology, revealed that sedentary men who did 40 to 60 minutes of cycling at 65 percent of their max five times a week, and those who performed sprint interval training for no more than 12 minutes per session three times a week achieved similar results.
+In fact, you can get at least the same results in half the time of low-intensity, longer-duration workout sessions.A 2013 study published in the Journal of Physiology revealed that sedentary men who did 40 to 60 minutes of cycling at 65 percent of their max five times a week and those who performed sprint interval training for no more than 12 minutes per session three times a week achieved similar results.

-Besides its great benefits, HIIT is also more exciting than low-intensity, steady-state exercise.
-There’s a high chance you’ll stick to a workout that you enjoy.
+Besides its great benefits, HIIT is more exciting than low-intensity, steady-state exercise.
+There's a high chance you'll stick to a workout you enjoy.
 You may also consider investing in a high-velocity trainer to enrich your HIIT workouts and get the most out of them.
-Here’s one review of a hybrid velocity training machine to help you figure out if it’s worth investing in.
+Here's one review of a hybrid velocity training machine to help you figure out if it's worth investing in.